robertfeldstein/Election2024/README.md

 Sample Analyses:

 As part of this project, we looked at how individual candidates were performing across core battleground states such as PA, MI, WI, FL, GA, and AZ.
 Using a locally weighted regression, we were able to characterize several candidate trends in key states.
 The following plot shows RFK's performance in PA since May of 2023.
 Note that the first polling point is an outlier, and most likely indicates % of voters who would vote for RFK in a head to head with Biden or a head to head with Trump.
 Later polling shows that RFK's sizable support has cut roughly in half.
 Still 10% of the vote in a battleground state like PA could fundamentally alter the entire race.
+It is also important to consider the relative infrequency of state-specific polls early-on in a presidential cycle.
+As the election gets closer to November, the standard error of the regression will decrease and approach reality.

 ![rfk_pa](https://github.com/robertfeldstein/Election2024/assets/104737174/f24945bf-7042-4e57-8ad7-dfdc839c0963)